 So much drama, but not so much that you can’t stand it – It’s the 18th century and people are literally fighting for their lives.
 It’s not like a dramatic CW show that has one dramatic thing after it another.
 The stakes are high because, for thousands if not millions of people in the 18th century, the stakes really were that high.

 Beautiful locations and shots – The show is just gorgeous.
 Beautiful scenery, beautiful people (have you seen Caitriona Balfe and Sam Heughan?), beautiful clothes.
 I can’t emphasize enough how gorgeous the show is.

 Feminism – The show has been called “The Feminist Game of Thrones” (x).
 If you’re like me and you stopped watching Game of Thrones because of all the violence against women but you’re still interested in adventure in another time period, check out Outlander.
 (If you don’t have Starz but you do have Amazon Prime, you can get the Starz add-on.)Not reading or watching Outlander?
 You're missing out.
 Here's why you should give it a try.
 Click To Tweet

 Trigger warning: there is rape in some parts of the series.
-It’s in the first book/series and in one of the later books (either 6 or 7).
+It’s in the first book/series, fourth, and in one of the later books (either six or seven).

 PS – I’m extremely bitter that Tobias Menzes never won any of the big TV awards for his job.
 Also extremely bitter that the show as a whole hasn’t won any of the big TV awards, that Sam didn’t get nominated for his job in the 3rd season, that Caitriona didn’t win … basically extremely bitter at the big awards snubbing the show IT’S FINE (it’s not).